 We’ll guide you through an example, including all the numbers shortly…

-Using a 2up calculator is ideal, particularly if you have multiple bets running.
+A 2up calculator is ideal, particularly if multiple bets are running.

 Using a 2Up Calculator for Matched Betting: